aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 This will be executed automatically by VSCode by following these steps:

 1. Start VSCode on your worksation
-2. Select "File/Open Folder..." and open the cloned avd GitHub repository (Your fork).
+2. Select "File/Open Folder..." and open the cloned avd GitHub repository (your fork).
 3. A pop up will appear with "Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container."
 Select "Reopen in Container".
 4. VScode will re-open and start in the AVD Dev Container.